-Magnetic resonance imaging (MRI) is the newest form of imaging in general use today.
+Magnetic resonance imaging (MRI) is another form of imaging in use today.
 It is an alternative to computed tomography.
 With this procedure, a very powerful magnetic field generates detailed anatomic images.
 No x-rays are involved and it is extremely safe.
 However, because of the expense and size of the equipment and the need for specially trained technicians, this procedure is not often used for pets.
 And, due to size constraints, it is not practical for use with horses or other large animals.

 For the procedure, the animal is placed in a tubular electromagnetic chamber and pulsed with radio waves, causing tissues in the body to emit radio frequency waves that can be detected.
 Many repetitions of these pulses and subsequent emissions are required.
 The emitted waves are then converted into images that are displayed on a computer screen.
 The images can also be saved for additional study.
 Sequential examination of slices through the body is done in the same way as for computed tomography.
 Because the procedure is rather lengthy and the animal must not move throughout the procedure, general anesthesia is used in most cases.